 Be aware that if you get into an accident with another car, you should always report it to your insurer.
 If you don’t, you could face financial ruin if the person sues you.
 You may also be on the hook for future expenses that the person “just discovered.”
 It’s always best to protect yourself by getting your insurance company on your side.

-Q: How much does insurance go up after a claim?
+How much do rates go up after a claim?

-Q: Should you pay out of pocket instead of filing an insurance claim?
+Should you pay out of pocket instead of filing a claim?

 It may be a good idea to pay out of pocket instead of filing a claim to keep your insurance record clean.
 This is especially true if damages are minor and are lower than your deductible.
 However, if the accident involves another driver or costs significantly exceed your deductible, it’s always a good idea to file a claim.